No pain, no gain for big funds hunting the next Tesla

 The firm, with around $450 billion in assets under management, has a strategy of investing in companies that it expects to grow dramatically.

-The firm's investment in Chinese EV and battery maker BYD (002594.SZ), which is also backed by Warren Buffett, has shed 13% of its value from late April to mid-May.
-Baillie Gifford's shares in newly public ChargePoint have dropped 24% over the same period.
+The firm’s investment in Chinese EV and battery maker BYD, which is also backed by Warren Buffett, has shed 13% of its value from late April to mid-May.
+Baillie Gifford’s shares in newly public ChargePoint have dropped 24% over the same period.

 Investment manager Brian Lum said the firm’s focus was on long-term performance.